quicwg/base-drafts/draft-ietf-quic-transport.md

 this means the same connection ID MUST NOT be issued more than once on the same connection.

-Packets with long headers include at least two connection IDs, which are used to determine the connection IDs that are used for the connection when established, see {{negotiating-connection-ids}} for details.
+Packets with long headers include Source Connection ID and Destination Connection ID fields.
+These fields are used to set the connection IDs for new connections, see {{negotiating-connection-ids}} for details.

 Packets with short headers ({{short-header}}) only include the Destination Connection ID and omit the explicit length.
 The length of the Destination Connection ID field is expected to be known to endpoints.
-Endpoints that use a load balancer that routes based on connection ID could agree with the load balancer on a fixed or minimum length and on an encoding for connection IDs.
+Endpoints using a load balancer that routes based on connection ID could agree with the load balancer on a fixed length for connection IDs, or agree on an encoding scheme.
-This fixed portion could encode an explicit length, which allows the entire connection ID to vary in length and still be used by the load balancer.
+A fixed portion could encode an explicit length, which allows the entire connection ID to vary in length and still be used by the load balancer.

 A Version Negotiation ({{packet-version}}) packet echoes the connection IDs